 Industry 4.0 is a big concept and a hugely popular buzzword across manufacturing.
-It originated at the Hanover Messe a couple of years ago, when Siemens defined it as the computerisation of manufacturing, including transition to higher levels of interconnectivity, smarter plants and communication between equipment.
+It originated at the Hanover Messe a couple of years ago, when Siemens defined it as the computerisation of manufacturing, including a transition to higher levels of interconnectivity, smarter plants and communication between equipment.

-The first industrial revolution was the development of mechanization using water and steam power – in fact we mentioned our visit to its birthplace recently.
+The first industrial revolution was the development of mechanization using water and steam power – in fact, we mentioned our visit to its birthplace recently.
 This was followed by the introduction of electricity in manufacturing environments, which led to mass production.
 The digital revolution happened during our lifetime, using electronics and IT to further automate manufacturing.

 Industry 4.0 is the fourth step in this series of revolutions.
 Although it is still, relatively speaking, in its infancy, the idea relies on sophisticated software and machines that communicate with each other to optimise production.